jfhbrook/susitna/adrs/014-opentelemetry.md

 ### Jscc Patterns for Non-Telemetry Use Cases

 This ADR outlines a series of patterns for use of the `debug` module.
+This pattern is new - older features are given default no-op implementations in the `debug` module.
+This is because, historically, the problems solved by `jscc` in all files were being handled through templating in just the `debug` module.
-However, the work to migrate other uses of this module to follow the same patterns is outstanding.
+The work to migrate other uses of this module to follow the same patterns is outstanding, as is an ADR discussing how `jscc` came into the picture.

 ### Debug Logging